Nazat

-Nazat (mentioned in census reports as Nyazat) is a village and a gram panchayat in the Sandeshkhali I CD block in the Basirhat subdivision of the North 24 Parganas district in the state of West Bengal, India.
+Nazat (also known as Nyazat) is a village and a gram panchayat in the Sandeshkhali I CD block in the Basirhat subdivision of the North 24 Parganas district in the state of West Bengal, India.

 Geography

 Location

 Nazat is located near the confluence of the Bidyadhari and the Besti.

 Area overview

 The area shown in the map is a part of the Ichhamati-Raimangal Plain, located in the lower Ganges Delta.
 It contains soil of mature black or brownish loam to recent alluvium.
 Numerous rivers, creeks and khals criss-cross the area.
 The tip of the Sundarbans National Park is visible in the lower part of the map (shown in green but not marked).
 The larger full screen map shows the full forest area.
 A large section of the area is a part of the Sundarbans settlements.
 The densely populated area is an overwhelmingly rural area.
 Only 12.96% of the population lives in the urban areas and 87.04% of the population lives in the rural areas.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.